SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Parking Near the San Francisco Cable Car Museum

-If you prefer to park on the street, I recommend looking it on Mason Street between Sacramento and Washington.
+If you prefer to park on the street, look for a spot on Mason Street between Sacramento and Washington.

 There are a few lots within a couple of blocks away in either direction.
 The streets in this area are steep though, so be prepared to do a little hill walking even if you are only two or three blocks away.

 Portsmouth Square Plaza: This parking lot is about 4 city blocks away from this SF museum in Chinatown.
-It's a larger lot with plenty of parking, but it is a bit of a hike to get to the museum.
-If you don't mind walking and like to explore, it's a great option.
-It's located on Kearny between Washington and Clay Streets.
+It's a larger lot with plenty of parking, but it is a hike to get to the museum.
+If you are okay with walking and like to explore, it's a great option.
+It's on Kearny between Washington and Clay Streets.
 733 Kearny Street.

 Things to Do Near the San Francisco Cable Car Museum